marcnol/pyHiM/docs/source/user_guide/pyhim_presentation.md

 Each step can be optimized with **parallel computations** using the Dask package.

-The use cases of pyHiM can be summarized in this diagram below :
+The use cases of pyHiM can be summarized in this diagram below:

 ```{mermaid}
 flowchart LR